How To IdentifyAudio SpeakersThat Have The MostFlexibility & Best Sound Quality

 YOU NEED A SUPERB SOUNDING TUBE AMPLIFIER THAT IS “REAL WORLD” AFFORDABLE

-Even though those approximately 9 w./ch provided by this amplifier design allowed me to use my 89 db studio monitor speakers that I had just built (for a Neochrome 65 w/ch solid state amp that I purchased to use with these speakers), I could play everything well but not with enough power to listen to all of my music in other than tiny rooms near field.
+Even though those approximately 9 w./ch provided by this amplifier design allow me to use my 89 db studio monitor speakers that I had just built, I could play everything well but not with enough power to listen to all of my music in other than small rooms near field.
 Complicated music still distorted when played loud enough beyond near-field listening so all of a sudden I was thrown back into the elusive speaker search that I had been on for a very long time.
 I like the sound quality of my open baffle treble and box woofer NX-Studio monitors but they don’t work well for me.
 Where was that elusive even better more efficiency easy to drive speaker design that I was looking for?
 Plus, it needed to sound really good with as few problems as was possible.
 I was really getting tired and disillusioned but I kept on trying.

 THE 3 LAWS OF PHYSICS INVOLVED IN AUDIO SPEAKER DESIGN